Skip to main content

 Horizontal Scaling

-The computational power and devices are pulled into the picture in horizontal scaling.
+In horizontal scaling, computational power and devices become a factor.
 Here, you add more devices and distribute the existing computational capacity over the existing and additional devices.
-So while there won’t be a spike in computational power, the devices across your infrastructure would increase.
-This distribution is what makes separates horizontal scaling from vertical scaling.
+So, while there won’t be a spike in computational power, the devices across your infrastructure would increase.
+This distribution is what separates horizontal scaling from vertical scaling.
 It is also called scaling out.

 Useful Link: ITOps vs DevOps vs NoOps Comparison